dotCoder876/cfg_to_cnf/README.md

 # cfg_to_cnf
+## Converting Context-Free Grammars to Chomsky Normal Form
-Haskell script to convert a context-free grammar to Chomsky Normal Form
+Haskell script to convert a context-free grammar to Chomsky normal form.